wehlutyk/thesis/content/1-introduction-2-review.md

 what is the exact status of culture in relation to psychology, or even biology, and how separable are they?
 Correspondingly, the question of how culture and psychology are part of one another and, if at all separable, how are the two related, or how best to describe the intermingling of these possible levels, has generated much debate throughout the 20th century.

-@mauss_les_1936 initiated one approach to that issue, in his studies of the ways in which people of different societies, throughout history, use their bodies differently.
+@mauss_les_1936 represents one approach to that issue, in his studies of the ways in which people of different societies, throughout history, use their bodies differently.
 He noticed and began documenting the resting postures, the attitudes, the ways of walking, of swimming, or of sleeping, that different communities adopt, pass on to their offspring, and evolve through time.
 His endeavour focused precisely on describing (parts of) culture as an embodied and physical property of life, incorporated through the everyday practices of a community, into which children grow by imitation, teaching, or other kinds of learning.
 In this sense, he argued, there is no normal way of walking, there are only *ways* of walking: